 This section sets out the different charges for access to the main rail network.
-They are based on the charging arrangements for Control Period 5 (CP5), determined by ORR and applicable from 1 April 2014 to 31 March 2019.
+They are based on the charging arrangements for Control Period 6 (CP6), determined by ORR and applicable from 1 April 2019 to 31 March 2024.

-We levy a range of track access charges on franchised passenger, open access passenger and freight RUs.
+We levy a range of access charges on franchised passenger, open access passenger (split into interurban and other services) and freight RUs.
 These charges may include:

 - Variable Usage Charge

 - Electrification Asset Usage Charge

 - Traction Electricity Charge

-- Coal Spillage Charge

-- Freight Only Line Charge

 - Freight Specific Charge

 - Access Charge Supplements

-- Capacity Charge

 - Fixed Track Access Charge

+- Infrastructure Cost Charges

-- Additional Charges.
+- Additional Charges (e.g. additional signal box opening).

-These track access charges are discussed in more detail in Section 6.4 and Section 6.5.
+These access charges are discussed in more detail below.

-The track access charges are underpinned by the Minimum Access Package and Access & Management Regulations as discussed in Section 6.6.
+The access charges are underpinned by the Minimum Access Package and Access & Management Regulations as discussed in Section 6.6.